Getting Started¶

 Using Docker to Compile and Run ModEM¶

-For convenience, a Dockerfile has been provided where you can compile and run ModEM inside.
+For convenience, a Dockerfile has been provided which will automatically build ModEM once it is built.
+Once built, you can use the docker container to run ModEM.
 To run the ModEM docker container, first ensure you have docker installed and running (Either have the docker daemon docker running, or Docker Desktop Running.

-The Dockerfile builds an Ubuntu instance with GFortran, MPI, and all the other tools needed to compile and run ModEM.
+The Dockerfile builds an Ubuntu instance with GFortran, MPI, and all the other tools needed to compile and run ModEM and it will compile MF, SP, and SP2 versions of ModEM automatically.

 Building¶

-After running the above command Docker will create an image named
+After running the above command Docker will create an image that is taged with:

-modem:latest that you can then use to run; it will have all necessary
+modem:latest which can you run; it will have all necessary libraries and

 Note

 Normally, when running a docker container, the data created inside the container will be deleted when the container terminates.
-To prevent this, we can use a volume.
+To prevent this, we can use a mount.

-After you terminate that container, and wish to start it again, you will need to specify your run command with the same arguments as above to reuse the data inside the volume, see the important note below.
+After you terminate that container, and wish to start it again, you will need to specify your run command with the same arguments as above to set the same mount.

 The docker run command will run the image modem:latest and create a